MsBeccaEno/camumda/camunda-autoscaler/Questions.md

 * How long did it take you to solve the exercise?
 (Please be honest, we evaluate your answer to this question based on your experience.)

-`abount six or seven days 3-4 hours per day.
+`about six to seven days 3-4 hours per day.
-When I started I was confident this task about HPA, I pass it and wanted to send, but read task again, I disaded you want to see kind of operator pod and create one more variant`
+When I started I was confident this task was about HPA, I pass it and wanted to send, but read the task again, I decided that what may be required could be a kind of operator pod and so I created one more variant`

 * Which additional steps would you take in order to make this code production ready?
 Why?